The Highlands, Ngorongoro Conservation Area

 The Highlands redefines the Ngorongoro Crater experience.
 Set on the edge of the mountain forest hugging the Olmoti volcano to the north of Ngorongoro Crater, The Highlands strikes a perfect balance between a true wilderness experience and a high-style, contemporary escape.

-Experience the highlands of the wild Ngorongoro Conservation Area surrounding camp, home to leopard, buffalo and elephant.
+Experience the highlands of the wild Ngorongoro Conservation Area surrounding the camp, home to leopard, buffalo and elephant.
+A Ngorongoro Crater safari is jaw-droppingly beautiful.
 Follow ancient Maasai trails to the summit of the Olmoti crater and visit local communities to catch a glimpse into the traditional Maasai way of life that has defined this corner of East Africa for centuries.
 The famous Ngorongoro Crater is easily accessible from camp, while the setting ensures maximum privacy, a rich adventure and a range of activities not possible elsewhere in Ngorongoro.

 The Highlands redefines the Ngorongoro experience, raising the bar for low-impact/high-style camps.
 Carefully positioned for maximum privacy high on the slopes of the Olmoti volcano, our guests enjoy sweeping views all the way to the Serengeti.
 Inspiration for the eight canvas-and-glass domed suites was drawn from the traditional Maasai bomas that dot the landscape.
 Warm, intimate and contemporary, this is quite simply the perfect place from which to discover the wild and pristine Crater Highlands.

 At the heart of the camp is an authentic indoor fireplace designed to emulate the traditional East African campfire experience.
 Delve into the library or enjoy a drink from the extensive bar and unwind in comfort and style at the end of each rewarding day.